The CTU Story

 It would not take long, only a few years, for CTU to open its doors to lay students.
 Almost since its founding, lay men and women, religious sisters and brothers, and seminarians have studied alongside one another, preparing to serve God’s people.

-CTU has grown to be the largest Roman Catholic graduate school of theology and ministry in the United States.
+CTU has grown to be one of the largest Roman Catholic graduate school of theology and ministry in the United States.
 Students from all over the world, of every age and vocation, study together.
 They learn about the Catholic faith as well as how to dialogue with other Abrahamic faith traditions – Protestant, Jewish, and Muslim.

 With a distinguished and world-renowned faculty, CTU is a place where students are challenged, mentored, and prepared for whatever they are called to do next with their lives.